Apply Zero Trust principles to a spoke virtual network in Azure

 • Securing traffic within the Azure environment to the application.

-• Using multi-factor authentication and conditional access policies for user access to the application.
+• Using multifactor authentication and conditional access policies for user access to the application.

 The following diagram shows both of these access modes across the reference architecture.

-The reference architecture showing the ways access is secured in a spoke VNet.
+Diagram of the reference architecture showing the ways access is secured in a spoke VNet.

 Secure traffic within Azure environment for the VNet and application